Support for Your Child at St Aelred’s RC Primary School

 Your child’s teaching assistant will work closely with the class teacher to implement targets and support work set, sometimes working as part of a small group outside the class.

-Our School Governor who is responsible for liaising with our SENCO and the Governing Body is Irene Shanks.
+Our School Governor who is responsible for liaising between our SENDCo and the Governing Body is Irene Shanks.

 We aim to ensure that every child achieves their full potential and becomes a confident learner.